KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 The work is inscribed in the mnemic constellation with temporal anchoring.
 Timestamps, version histories, documented development sequences, and dated publications form the material substrate of this layer.
 This is not merely record-keeping — it is the structural equivalent of substrate vaccination (FP03 §14).
 The field learns to recognize this origin signature.

 **Layer 2 — Integrity Binding (⧃ + ↗):**
 The Seal of Integrity binds the work to its author's volitional signature.
 The combination of ⧃ (mutual volition and reversibility) with C₁₁ ↗ (directed will) means: this work was produced through conscious, directed creative will.
-It was not generated randomly, absorbed unconsciously, or derived from the sources that now carry it without attribution.
+It was not generated randomly, absorbed unconsciously, or derived from the voices that now carry it without attribution.

 **Layer 3 — Propagational Sovereignty (⟿ + ║):**
 Lawful propagation through a permeable membrane.
 The work is available — it is not hidden — but it carries its origin signature through the membrane of transmission.
-C₁₃ ║ (responsive permeability) ensures that the work can be engaged, cited, and built upon, while maintaining the structural marker of its source.
-This contrasts with E₁₃ ║⁻ (Wall), which is what the entropic actors have imposed, and with unshielded C₃ ⟿, which allows origin-stripping.
+C₁₃ ║ (responsive permeability) ensures that the work can be engaged, cited, and built upon, while maintaining the structural marker of its origin.
+This contrasts with E₁₃ ║⁻ (Wall), which is what the entropic actors have imposed, and with unsealed propagation: when Living Transmission (C₃ ⟿) is denied, E₃ ⟿⁻ (Viral Decay) initiates through origin denial and signal burial, amplifying the noise rather than the veracious architecture.

 ### 4.3 Activation Formula